How a selfie saved a Texas man from 99 years in prison

 The selfie that saved him

-Precopia knew he didn't do it.
-He knew he couldn't have done it.

-On the night of the alleged attack, he was with his mother, Erin, at a Northwest Austin hotel about 65 miles from the accuser's home.
+On the night of the alleged attack, Precopia was with his mother, Erin, at a Northwest Austin hotel about 65 miles from the accuser's home.

 "I'm thinking, 'this is awesome.
 By the grace of God, she said it happened on the day when I can say totally, 100 percent, where he was at," Erin Precopia said.

-There were sworn affidavits from several people who were with him that evening.
+There were sworn affidavits from several people who were with him that evening, as well as photos posted on Facebook.
+Those photos were timestamped and geo-located.

-There were pictures to prove it, and they were posted on Facebook.
-Timestamped.
-Geo-located.

 "Most of the time, we deal with gray matters," attorney Rick Flores said.
 "It's not normally black or white.
 But this is one of those cases where I could definitely prove he did not commit this offense."